 As a couple that travels extensively and has stayed at many hotels and resorts, we would highly recommend Victoria House.
 What we liked most about the hotel was that it doesn’t have the all-inclusive, mass tourism vibe.
 It’s the perfect tropical destination for couples looking for a quiet, romantic getaway – without the crowds.

-It was easy to see why it’s consistently rated as one of the best places to stay in Ambergris Caye.
+We loved our stay at Victoria House.
+It was easy to see why Victoria House in Belize is consistently rated as one of the best places to stay in Ambergris Caye.

 Have you visited Ambergris Caye in Belize?
 What did you think?